After Jesus rose from the dead, he gave his disciples one final command before ascending to heaven: “Make disciples” (Matthew 28:19).

 Your first step is to complete our discipleship self-assessment.
 This form will help you articulate where you are currently and where you want to go.
 Once you complete that form, we’ll follow up with next steps.

-Note for filling out the self-assessment: In the ‘Name of your mentor’ field, if you don’t have someone to disciple you yet you can put Pillar San Antonio.
-In the ‘Mentor’s Email’ field you can put email@example.com and it will be received by Andrew McDaniel who will follow up with you to help you take next steps.
+Note for filling out the self-assessment: In the ‘Name of your mentor’ field, if you don’t have someone to meet with for Stages Discipleship yet you can put Pillar San Antonio.
+In the ‘Mentor’s Email’ field you can put [email protected] and it will be received by Andrew McDaniel who will follow up with you to help you take next steps.